dumpingrom/rb_marvel/README.md

 #### Run locally

-We have preconfigured the project with a simple development web server.
+The project is configured with a basic nodejs web server.
 The simplest way to start this server is:

 ```